techidaily/site-fox-http/source/_posts/updated-2024-approved-enhance-your-images-with-professional-techniques.md

 * You can only share your created photos across Facebook.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Conclusion

+This article has featured a detailed discussion on iPiccy online photo editor.
+Users who are into simple editing are advised to consider such platforms to start.
+With a touch of advanced tools, this makes it one of the best options available in the market.
+You will learn a lot while using it!
+A must-try!

+Disadvantages of iPiccy Photo Editor

+The following disadvantages are to be recognized when using iPiccy editor for photo editing:

+* If you wish to use the “Clone” or “Curves” tool, you have to make a user account.
+* iPiccy only supports JPEG and PNG files for editing photos.
+* You can only share your created photos across Facebook.

 ## Conclusion